-Spelled with one T, a sackbut is an early Renaissance brass instrument similar to a trombone.
-Spelled with two Ts, a sack-butt is a wine barrel.
+When it’s spelled with one t, the word sackbut refers to an early Renaissance brass instrument similar to a trombone.
+When sack-butt has two ts, however, it’s a word for a wine barrel.

-The adjective sexagesimal means "relating to the number 60," while anything that proceeds sexagesimally does so in sets of 60 at a time.
-A sexagesm, ultimately, is one-sixtieth of something.
+The adjective sexagesimal means “relating to the number 60,” and anything that proceeds sexagesimally does so in sets of 60 at a time.
+So the word sexagesm means “one-sixtieth of something.”

-Both sexangle and the equally indelicate sexagon are simply old 17th century names for what is otherwise known as a hexagon, a plane geometric shape with six sides.
-The prefix sexa– is derived from the Latin word for "six" rather than its Greek equivalent, heks.
+Both sexangle and the equally indelicate sexagon are simply 17th-century names for what is otherwise known as a hexagon, a plane geometric shape with six sides.
+The prefix sexa– is derived from the Latin word for “six” rather than its Greek equivalent, heks.

-Dating back to the Middle English period, foil is an old-fashioned name for a leaf or petal, which is retained in the names of plants like the bird’s-foot trefoil, a type of clover, and the creeping cinquefoil, a low-growing weed of the rose family.
-A sexfoil is ultimately a six-leaved plant or flower, or a similarly-shaped architectural design or ornament incorporating six leaves or lobes.
+Foil is an old-fashioned name for a leaf or petal dating back to the Middle English period; it’s retained in the names of plants like the bird’s-foot trefoil, a type of clover, and the creeping cinquefoil, a low-growing weed of the rose family.
+The word sexfoil refers to a six-leaved plant or flower, or a similarly shaped architectural design or ornament incorporating six leaves or lobes.

 The shittah is a type of acacia tree native to Arabia and north-east Africa that is mentioned in the Old Testament Book of Isaiah as one of the trees that God “will plant in the wilderness” of Israel, alongside the cedar, pine, and myrtle.
 Its name was adopted into English from Hebrew in the early Middle Ages, but it can probably be traced all the way back to an Ancient Egyptian word for a thorn-tree.

-Billcock , brook-ouzel, oar-cock, velvet runner, grey-skit, and skiddy-cock are all old English dialect names for the water rail, a small and notoriously elusive wading bird found in the wetlands of Europe, Asia, and north Africa.
-The name skiddy-cock is thought to be derived from skit, an old 17th century word meaning "to act shyly," or "to move rapidly and quickly"—but it could just as probably be derived from an even older 15th century word, skitter, meaning "to produce watery excrement."
+Billcock, brook-ouzel, oar-cock, velvet runner, grey-skit, and skiddy-cock are all old English dialect names for the water rail, a small and notoriously elusive wading bird found in the wetlands of Europe, Asia, and north Africa.
+The name skiddy-cock is thought to be derived from skit, a 17th-century word meaning “to act shyly,” or “to move rapidly and quickly”—but it could just as probably be derived from an even older 15th-century word, skitter, meaning “to produce watery excrement.”

-Staying with furnaces, a tease-hole is simply the opening in a glassmaker’s furnace through which the fuel is added.
+A teasehole is the opening in a glassmaker’s furnace through which the fuel is added.

 Sheep farmers in some rural parts of Britain once had their own traditional counting systems, many of which are particularly ancient and predate even the Norman and Anglo-Saxon invasions of England.
-Most of these counting systems vanished during the Industrial Revolution, but several remain in use locally and have become fossilised in local rhymes, sayings and folk songs.
-Tether was an old Lake District name for the number three, while dick was the number ten; tetheradick, ultimately, was a count of 13.
+Most of these counting systems vanished during the Industrial Revolution, but several remain in use locally and have become fossilized in local rhymes, sayings and folk songs.
+Tether was an old Lake District name for the number 3, while dick was the number 10; tetheradick, ultimately, was a count of 13.

-Tit-bore—or tit-bore-tat-bore, in full—is an old 17th century Scots name for a game of peekaboo.
+Tit-bore—or tit-bore-tat-bore in full—is a 17th-century Scots name for a game of peekaboo.
 It was once also called hitty-titty, as was, incidentally, hide and go seek.

 Wankapin, or water chinquapin, is another name for the American lotus, Nelumbo lutea, a flowering plant native to Central American wetlands.
 The lotus was apparently introduced to what is now the southern United States by native tribes who would use the plant’s tubers and seeds (known as “alligator corn”) as a source of food.